Millions of Americans flee from snowstorm that hits the country

-Millions of Americans face, this Monday, the 17th, a huge storm with snow, ice and strong winds in the eastern United States, causing traffic disruptions, suspension of flights and power outages in about 130,000 homes.
+Washington, United States- Millions of Americans face a massive storm with snow, ice and strong winds in the eastern United States on Monday, causing traffic disruptions, suspension of flights and power outages in about 130,000 homes.

 The National Weather Service (NWS) reported that the storm combines heavy snow, freezing rain and strong winds and impacts the Southeast and Atlantic coast, before moving on to New England and southern Canada.